DavidSoldat/DavidSoldat/README.md

 # 💫 About Me:
 👋 Hi there!
-I'm a recent graduate with a degree in Software Engineering.
-I am passionate about web app development and exploring web technologies.
+I'm just a regular guy with a degree in Software Engineering.
+I am passionate about web development and exploring web technologies.

 ## ⚒️ Currently working on:
 Home Quest · Real estate platform where you can buy, rent or sell your properties.